 The VOC emissions have been measured and quantified from every baghouse at the facility.
-The maximum potential VOC emissions are 7.94 tons/yr, which are significantly lower that previous estimates of 34 tons/yr.
+The maximum potential VOC emissions are 14.94 tons/yr, which are significantly lower that previous estimates of 34 tons/yr.
+This includes elective usage of 5 tons/yr of alcohol use and 2 tons/yr of mold release (20% VOC), which were both not used during the facility-wide baghouse testing.
+Normal operations typically do not use either alcohol or mold release with 20% VOC.
+The facility-wide limits during testing are compared the results obtained for no alcohol or 20% VOC mold release agents, which is 7.94 tons/yr.
 The VOC emission limits do not include methane, ethane or acetone, which are each not considered a VOC by the EPA.